 Breakpoints can be organized into groups.
 Modules and themes should use groups to separate out breakpoints that are meant to be used for different purposes, such as breakpoints for layouts or breakpoints for image sizing.

-Disable/re-enable the theme to load new breakpoint files
+Load new breakpoint files

 If you add a new breakpoints config file during theme testing, you can rebuild caches to view the new breakpoints.